 At the outset, each ISO deliverable is assigned to a standards development track.
 This track determines the timeframe of the project as it passes through the various stages to publication.
 We’ve developed a diagram that explains the four different development tracks.

-The development process for ISO standards has been divided into stages and the main resources required at each stage are shown in the blue box.
+Whichever track is chosen, the development process for ISO standards follows defined stages.
+These stages, and the main resources required at each stage, are shown in the blue box.

 * = obligatory stage

 This first step is to confirm that a new International Standard in the subject area is really needed.
 (See the Global relevance policy.)
 A new work item proposal (NWIP) is submitted to the committee for vote using Form 4.
 The electronic balloting portal shall be used for the vote.

 The person being nominated as project leader is named on the Form.

 If there are possible complications around copyright, patents or conformity assessment they should be raised at this early stage.

 This stage can be skipped for revisions and amendments to ISO standards that are already published (as long as the scope does not change).

 Usually a working group (WG) is set up by the parent committee to prepare the working draft (WD).
 The WG is made up of experts and a Convenor (usually the Project leader).

 During this stage, experts continue to look out for issues around copyright, patents and conformity assessment.